PiggyAwesome/useless/README.md

-Yo mamma is so fat if she buys a fur coat, a species will be extinct.
+Yo mamma so fat when she got hit by a bus she said who threw that rock